My cholent (or tshoolnt) recipe from Vienna.

 - Place the eggs in their shells on top, together with the kishke, ganef or cholent kugel (see recipe below).

-- Cover and place in the oven for 3-4 hours at 150°C/300°F (regular convection, no fan) until the meat is perfectly fork-tender.
+- Cover and place in the oven for 3-4 hours — the longer the better — at 150°C/300°F (regular convection, no fan) until the meat is perfectly fork-tender.
 If you think it needs more water, add some, but no more than 1/2 cup at a time.
 (The consistency of the dish is a matter of personal preference, and can range from soupy to really dry).
 When the beans are tender, season to taste with salt and pepper.

 - At this point do whatever you need to do to be able to eat it hot on Shabbos by day (see article… ;-).
 Or reheat, covered, in a 175°C/350°F oven until it is hot.
 If it seems dry moisten it with a little water.